rangle/react-training/guide.md

 ---
-layout: lesson
+layout: page
 title: "Instructors' Guide"
 permalink: /guide/
 ---

+<a id="general"></a>
 ## General

 - Let the audience pick the high level topics and perhaps you don't need to cover some
   - You can give a brief overview of the topics and let the audience pick what they want
 - Simple demo

--   Intelligent Interrupts
+- Intelligent interrupts
   - Structure into your talk, breaks for the audience to interact
   - Encourage a conversation about the topic
   - Permission to interact
   - Two sticky notes; one for passive help and one for active help
 - Balanced chance to speak, sticky note to indicate if you've spoken already to prevent over contributor
 - Bring paper, pens, and encourage doodling
 - Quiz them
-    -   Mind maps; draw them while listening and compare at intervals
+  - Mind maps: draw them while listening and compare at intervals
-        -   Compare mind map at the end to my mind map; this encourages people to pay attention
+  - Compare mind map at the end to my mind map to encourage people to pay attention
 - Build something that represents the thing you were talking about
-    -   I.e. building blocks to represent a pipeline of processes
+  - I.e., building blocks to represent a pipeline of processes

 ## Part 1: React

-FIXME
+<a id="a0-react-intro"></a>
 ### [Introduction to React]({{'/a0-react-intro/'|absolute_url}})

 FIXME

+<a id="a1-start"></a>
 ### [Getting Started]({{'/a1-start/'|absolute_url}})

 - Share requirements for getting setup: